RS-Georgia/schema/readme.md

 This version launches the reporting schema for B2B operators.
 It does not affect B2C operators and as such Version 2 and Version 3 are interchangeable for B2C operators.
 This version necesstated renaming some elements in Level 2 Schema so that it accomodates for the new B2B requirements.

 There is detailed dcoumentation under the the same folder as the schema.
 Note that as a Release Candidate the new Schema is still as a branch on this repo.
 Make sure that you switch from the main barcnh to Version 3.

+### Version 3.1.0 (28/03/2021) Official Release
+Version 3.1 is the Official Release and all operators are expected to load their files from March 1st using this version.
+There is only ONE change from 3.0 but is significant as to the functionaity of the reporting platfrom:

+The `Document Header` element now includes a mandatory element `VrsNb` which is of datatype `counter`.
+The `VrsNb` element holds the report version number and **must** be the same as the version number in the filename.
+Reports must always start with report version 1 (01 or V01).
+Every time a report for the same day needs to be re-uploaded for some reason, the version number must be incremented by 1.

+Our API allows quering the Document Headers of uploaded reports that have been already accepted by the system.
+Therefore the client side can be designed as stateless.